 Example Two: Chronic Obstructive Pulmonary Disorder (COPD)

 Let’s change the circumstances a little bit.
 This time the claimant didn’t go out because of a back pain problem, let’s say that they went out because of a breathing disorder.
-They have really bad COPD, and it’s gotten to the point where they have extreme difficulty breathing, extreme difficulty doing activities of daily living, and difficulty doing work activity.
+They have really bad COPD, and it’s gotten to the point where they have extreme difficulty breathing, extreme difficulty doing activities of daily living, and difficulty doing work activities.

 Again, this occurred only after three or four months on the job, and now the insurance company is going to do the same pre-existing evaluation.
 In this example, the claimant did receive treatment on November 15, 2016.
 They went to go see a pulmonologist because of the breathing problems they were having.
 It wasn’t as bad as it was when they ultimately went out of work, but they were still having breathing problems, and as such, they were seeing a lung doctor.

 In that instance, the insurance company is very likely to deny the claim because they’re going to say you stopped working within one year and you did get treatment for that breathing problem in the three months before the coverage took effect.
 Therefore, because it’s the same condition, it’s a breathing problem, a lung problem, we’re not going to cover you for LTD benefits.

 Some pre-existing conditions are relatively clear cut, such as those two examples that I just gave, but things can get a little bit more complicated when there does seem to be maybe some overlapping symptoms between what the patient got treatment for and what they ultimately stopped working for:

 Example Three: Heart Attack